 Getting settled in a new country can be overwhelming, but driving in Lithuania doesn’t have to be.
-If you have a driving license from an EU or EEA country, you're in luck — your license is recognized here, so you can get behind the wheel with no hassle.
-Whether you're staying for a short while or making Lithuania your home, here's what you need to know about using or exchanging your license as a new resident.
-Just be aware that there are some specific rules for UK-issued licenses.
-However, if you wish to exchange your foreign driver licence to Lithuanian one, you can do it only if you are a resident in Lithuania.
+If you have a driving licence from an EU or EEA country, you're in luck — your licence is recognized here, so you can get behind the wheel with no hassle.
+Whether you're staying for a short while or making Lithuania your home, here's what you need to know about using or exchanging your licence as a new resident.
+However, if you wish to exchange your foreign driver's licence to Lithuanian one, you can do it only if you are a resident in Lithuania.

-To exchange your driver’s license, you’ll need to bring the following:
+To exchange your driver’s licence, you’ll need to bring the following:

-For driver’s licenses in categories AM, A1, A2, A, B1, B, BE, the medical certificate is valid for 10 years if you’re under 65.
-When the certificate expires, your driver’s license will be temporarily suspended, but you won’t lose your right to drive.
+For driver’s licences in categories AM, A1, A2, A, B1, B, BE, the medical certificate is valid for 10 years if you’re under 65.
+When the certificate expires, your driver’s licence will be temporarily suspended, but you won’t lose your right to drive.

-Don’t worry — your non-Lithuanian driver’s license won’t be suspended just because you don’t have a Lithuanian medical certificate.
+Don’t worry — your non-Lithuanian driver’s licence won’t be suspended just because you don’t have a Lithuanian medical certificate.

 IMPORTANT: